Limits on Clustering and Smooth Quintessence from the EFTofLSS: Introduction and Summary

 This paper is organized as follows.
 We compute the power spectrum at one loop in redshift space for biased tracers with exact time dependence for the clustering quintessence model in Section~\ref{sec:theory}.
 Further details concerning this derivation are given in the appendices.
-In Section~\ref{sec:analysis}, we apply our framework to LSS data.
+In Section~\ref{sec:analysis}, we apply our framework to LSS data, and in appendix~\ref{appendixd} we show the full posteriors including nuisance parameters.
+Our results are summarized at the end of this Introduction.

 \paragraph{Data sets} We analyze the FS of BOSS DR12 pre-reconstructed power spectrum measurements~\cite{Gil-Marin:2015sqa}, baryon acoustic oscillations (BAO) of BOSS DR12 post-reconstructed power spectrum measurements~\cite{Gil-Marin:2015nqa}, 6DF~\cite{Beutler:2011hx} and SDSS DR7 MGS~\cite{Ross:2014qpa}, as well as high redshift Lyman-$\alpha$ forest auto-correlation and cross-correlation with quasars from eBOSS DR14 measurements~\cite{Agathe:2019vsu, Blomqvist:2019rah}.
 We also consider combinations with Supernovae (SN) measurements from the Pantheon sample~\cite{Scolnic:2017caz} and with Planck2018 TT,TE,EE+lowE+lensing~\cite{Aghanim:2018eyx}.